-NOTE-Properties of human erythrocytes for transfusion: the erythrocyte volume fraction of the component is 0.65 to 0.80.
-The unit contains all of the original unit's erythrocytes, the greater part of its leukocytes (about 2.5 to 3.0 x 10 cells) and a varying content of platelets depending on the method of centrifugation.
+NOTE Properties of human erythrocytes for transfusion: the erythrocyte volume fraction of the component is 0,65 to 0,80.
+The unit contains all of the original unit's erythrocytes, the greater part of its leukocytes (about 2,5 to $3.0 \times 10^9$ cells) and a varying content of platelets depending on the method of centrifugation.

+washed erythrocytes

-C.2.7 washed erythrocytes: Erythrocyte suspension obtained from whole blood after removal of plasma and washing in an isotonic solution.
+erythrocyte suspension obtained from whole blood after removal of plasma and washing in isotonic solution whole blood unfractionated blood, drawn from a selected donor, containing citrate or heparin as an anticoagulant

-NOTE-This is an erythrocyte suspension from which most of the plasma, leukocytes, and platelets have been removed.
+NOTE This is an erythrocyte suspension from which most of the plasma, leukocytes and platelets have been removed.
 The amount of residual plasma depends upon the washing protocol.
-Storage time should be as short as possible after washing, and certainly not longer than 24 h at 1 $^{\circ}$ C to 6 $^{\circ}$ C.
+Storage time should be as short as possible after washing and certainly not longer than 24 h at 1 °C to 6 °C.